 \subsection{Evaluation metrics}

-For each run, we evaluated the quality of the variable selection using Precision and Recall.
-More precisely, we compared the true interaction matrix ${\btheta}$ that we used to generate the phenotype with the estimated interaction matrix $\hat{\btheta}$ compute for each models.
+For each run we evaluated the quality of the variable selection using Precision and Recall.
+More precisely, we compared the true interaction matrix ${\btheta}$ that we used to generate the phenotype with the estimated interaction matrix $\hat{\btheta}$ computed for each model.